Death of the Author by Nnedi Okorafor

 Zelu's jaw unhinged.
 Every hair on her body stood on end.
 What the fuck?
 She glanced around the studio to see if anyone else was reacting to this, but all she could see were the hot white lights that stung her eyes. (p.207)

 All of this serves to establish a subtle but gradually building tension within Death of the Author.
-While Zelu views the value of her work as deriving from the extent to which it transmutes her will onto the larger world, this same view of Zelu as the sole arbiter of Rusted Robots's true meaning can, as the above interview demonstrates, very easily turn toxic.
-While Amanda claims that authorial intent cannot be ignored, in practice this attempt to read Zelu's work through an autobiographical framework merely acts as an affirmation of Amanda's own biases regarding Zelu's disability.
+While Zelu views her work as an expression of her will as an author, this same view of Zelu as the sole arbiter of Rusted Robots's true meaning can, as the above interview demonstrates, very easily turn toxic.
+While Amanda claims that authorial intent cannot be ignored, in practice this attempt to read Zelu's writing through an autobiographical framework merely acts as an affirmation of Amanda's own biases regarding Zelu's disability due to how it prevents Amanda from actually acknowledging Zelu's novel on its own terms.

 On their own these themes would make Death of the Author a vitally important work in its own right, except for the fact that the story of Zelu's life is only one of this book's two narratives.
 As Zelu's fame grows, and Zelu herself faces the fraught task of producing a sequel to Rusted Robots which will satisfy her increasingly impatient fans, Ankara's parallel narrative follows a similar but more extreme version of this same conflict.

-All of this culminates in a final moment wherein Ankara discovers that the only way she can end the war between the Humes and the NoBodies is by finding a reconciliation between the seemingly unreconcilable philosophies of these two factions.
-Towards this end, Ankara sets out to affirm a sense of meaning and purpose in her own existence by transcending her programming, and drawing upon her vast knowledge of humanity's past so as to produce something unique that proves once and for all that automated life has a future all its own.
+All of this culminates in a final moment wherein Ankara realizes that the only way she can end the war between the Humes and the NoBodies is by finding a reconciliation between the seemingly unreconcilable philosophies of these two factions.
+Towards this end, Ankara sets out to affirm her own sense of meaning and purpose by transcending a critical limitation in her programming that no artificial being has ever yet overcome, and draw upon her vast knowledge of humanity's past so as to produce something inherently unique.

-It's here that I need to again refer back to the initial point I made at the start of this review, because there is an interpretation about how both Death of the Author and Rusted Robots relate to one another which Okorafor initially appears to be pressuring her readers towards over the course of this text.
-Moreover, with Ankara's final decision to seek to create a wholly original work of art that transcends her programming, and which demonstrates that she and the other manifestations of artificial life have a future irrespective of the extinction of humanity, this interpretation comes to the forefront of the book's plot.
+It's here that I need to again refer back to the initial point I made at the start of this review, because there is an interpretation about how the stories of both Death of the Author and Rusted Robots relate to one another which Okorafor initially appears to be pressuring her readers towards over the course of this text.
+Moreover, with Ankara's final decision to seek to create a wholly original work of art, this interpretation comes to the forefront of the book's plot.

-When Zelu, at the start of her own story, initially began writing Rusted Robots, she is established to have done so in response to her own feelings of desperation and hopelessness at the loss of her job.
+When Zelu, at the start of her own story, initially began writing Rusted Robots, she is established to have done so in response to her own feelings of desperation and hopelessness at the loss of her job and career ambitions.
 Zelu is very deliberately shown by Okorafor to have reacted to her own failed career as a teacher and a writer by seeking to produce a work of radically original creativity.
-In the end, it is these emotions of fear and hopelessness which Zelu utilizes as a kind of personal fuel, transmuting her experiences of rejection into a form of creative escape, and in the process (very literally) creating Ankara's reality.
+It is these emotions of fear and hopelessness which Zelu utilizes as a kind of personal fuel, transmuting her experiences of rejection into a form of creative escape, and in the process (very literally) creating Ankara's reality.

-Similarly, as Rusted Robots nears its end, Ankara's parallel story follows it's protagonist as she chooses to not only embark upon the very same creative venture as Zelu, but does so in a context that is in its own way strikingly similar to Zelu's.
+Similarly, as Rusted Robots nears its end, Ankara's parallel story follows it's protagonist as she chooses to not only embark upon the very same creative venture as Zelu, but do so in a context that is in its own way strikingly similar to the way that Zelu's story began.
 Much as with Zelu's despair at her future career, Ankara takes her feelings of despair at the ongoing war with the Trippers, and seeks escape from these emotions in an act of creativity that is framed as a nearly spiritual act of self-liberation.
-Much as with Zelu, Ankara ultimately manages to resolve the conflict of her own narrative by confronting her personal demons, and creating something that is "something new" when she creates a work of art that gives her own life meaning and purpose.
+Much as with Zelu, Ankara ultimately manages to resolve the conflict of her own narrative by confronting her personal demons, and creating (as Zelu herself said early on) "something new."

-All sides of this three-way battle have been established to represent opposing articulations of the nature of art--philosophies which, of course, also emerge throughout Zelu's half of the book.
-The Humes believe that the meaning of their existence is defined by the purpose they were created to serve--that to quote the words of the reporter who interviews Zelu, "authorial intent cannot be ignored."
-Similarly, the NoBodies believe that their continued existence in spite of their creators' deaths necessitates the obliteration of all traces of human civilization--essentially, the ultimate severing of the art from the artist.
+All sides of this three-way battle have been established to represent opposing articulations of the nature of art.
+The Humes believe that the meaning of their existence is defined by the past left behind by their creators--that to quote the words of Amanda Parker when she interviewed Zelu after the release of the Rusted Robots film, "authorial intent cannot be ignored."
+Similarly, the NoBodies believe that their continued existence in spite of their creators' deaths necessitates the obliteration of all traces of human civilization, and that it's only by severing all ties to humanity that automated beings can truly inherit the future they deserve (essentially, the ultimate severing of the art from the artist).
 Meanwhile, the Trippers follow an even more extreme and violent ideology, and believe that the existence of natural beauty itself demands the complete obliteration not only of all human culture, but life itself.
+For the Trippers, all art is inherently meaningless, because the only true beauty in the universe resides in the beauty of nature.

-Yet none of this works if Ankara's story is seen merely as a creation of Zelu's mind.
-If, in the end, the value and meaning of Ankara's novel is defined exclusively by the extent to which it communicates Zelu's real-world experience of rejection when she began typing on her computer in her hotel room, then no matter what Ankara may claim to the contrary, Okorafor's final decision to have Ankara's story end by mirroring Zelu's story's beginning seems to doom Death of the Author to conclude with a paradox which fundamentally invalidates both of it's two narratives.
+Yet none of this works if Ankara's story is read merely as a creation of Zelu's mind.
+If, in the end, the value and meaning of Ankara's novel is defined exclusively by the extent to which it communicates Zelu's real-world experiences when she began typing on her computer in her hotel room, then no matter what Ankara may claim to the contrary, Okorafor's final decision to have Ankara's story end by mirroring Zelu's seems like it will doom Death of the Author to conclude with a paradox which fundamentally invalidates both of its narratives.

-If Ankara succeeds in writing her novel, and prove to the Humes, Trippers, and NoBodies that they do indeed all have a future worth living, then we as readers will know that this victory on Ankara's part will have been hollow.
-While Ankara may claim that the story she has written has proven that automated life is not constrained by its programming, in the end, that story will still merely be a fictional work produced by Zelu--a novel which functions as a very literal allegory for it's author's experiences, rather than the radically transcendent work of creativity Ankara claims.
+If Ankara succeeds in writing her novel, and proves to the Humes, Trippers, and NoBodies that they do indeed all have a future worth living, then we as readers will know that this victory on Ankara's part will have been hollow.
+Ankara may claim that the story she has written has proven that automated life is not constrained by humanity's past, but we will know that the story she wrote was simply a fictional work produced by the very past that Ankara claims to have transcended--that Ankara's entire reality is in fact the creation of a human named Zelu.

-Or, to view this problem from an inverted perspective, should Zelu end her own half of the story by affirming her identity as the true arbiter of Rusted Robots's meaning (thereby writing a sequel to her novel that fulfills her artistic vision irrespective of what her fans and critics expect) then won't that personal affirmation of her identity as Rusted Robots's one true author technically come at the expense of her art?
-The point of Rusted Robots has at least so far been that Ankara is not constrained by the intentions of her creators, and that while she may have been created to document human culture, the meaning and purpose which Ankara has found in this endeavor is entirely her own.
-With that in mind, what will be signified by an ending in which Zelu (as Ankara's actual real-life creator) conclusively demonstrates that she and she alone controls the fate of this character?
+Or, to view this problem from an inverted perspective, should Zelu's story end with its protagonist affirming her identity as the one true arbiter of Rusted Robots's meaning (thereby writing a sequel to Rusted Robots that fulfills her personal artistic vision irrespective of what her fans and critics expect) then won't that personal affirmation of her identity as Rusted Robots's one true creator technically come at the expense of her art?
+The point of Rusted Robots has, at least so far, been that automated life need not be constrained by the intentions of their creators.
+With that in mind, what will be signified by an ending in which Zelu (as Ankara's actual real-life creator) conclusively demonstrates that she and she alone controls the fate of these characters?

 Concluding Thoughts

-I don't think it would be right for me to reveal here how exactly this final conflict in both narratives is reconciled, but I want to be very clear that Okorafor does eventually reconcile it.
-Moreover, she does so via a mind-bending moment that fundamentally reframes the nature of this book's story, and upends Death of the Author's core premise in such a way that allows both narratives to suddenly fit together in a way that previously seemed impossible.
+I don't think it would be right for me to reveal here how exactly this final thematic paradox is reconciled, but I want to be very clear that Okorafor does reconcile it.
+Moreover, she does so via a mind-bending moment in her final chapter that fundamentally reframes the nature of this book's two stories, and upends a very simple but easily overlooked assumption about either narrative which Okorafor has gently guided us to over the course of each text.

-Death of the Author is a book which not only presents its readers with two subtly contradictory stories that are nevertheless inextricably intertwined, but which also ends by unexpectedly revealing how both of these contrasting stories actually exist in perfect harmony with one another, even when it initially appears that they don't.
+It's in this way, very unexpectedly, that Death of the Author becomes a book which not only creates two subtly contradictory narratives that are nevertheless inextricably intertwined, but which also ends by revealing how both of these contrasting narratives actually exist in perfect harmony with one another.